What is Interest Payable?

 To Cash A/C

 In the above example, everything is similar to the previous examples that we have worked out.
-The only difference in this example is the time period when the interest expense has to be paid.
-Here it is every 3 months.
+The only difference in this example is the period when the interest expense has to be paid.
+Here it is every three months.

 First, let’s calculate the interest expense for a year.